Konidela–Allu family: Family members

 Allu Ramalingaiah was a prominent actor and comedian in Telugu cinema.
-He and his wife, Kanaka Ratnam, had four children: Aravind, Surekha, Vasantha and Bharathi.
+He and his wife, Kanaka Ratnam, had five children: Aravind, Rajesh, Surekha, Vasantha and Bharathi.
 Allu Aravind, with his wife Nirmala, has three children ― Venkatesh, Arjun, and Sirish.
 The latter two are actors in Telugu cinema.
 Arjun is among the highest-paid actors in Telugu cinema.
 Arjun is married to Sneha Reddy, and the couple has two children, Ayaan and Arha.